 Coimbatore city also known as Kovai and Coyamuthur is a major city in the Indian state of Tamil Nadu.
 It is the second-largest city by area and population after Chennai and the 16th-largest urban agglomeration in India.
 Also, a major hub for manufacturing, education, and healthcare and is also the fastest-growing city in India.

 Moreover, Coimbatore is ranked 15th on the list of most competitive Indian cities.
 A business start-up or a company start-up is a decision of an entrepreneur and requires in-depth strategy, business, and legal considerations.
 Lastly, starting up your business or a company here will undoubtedly result in great success and profit.

-If you are looking to build a business in India, Coimbatore is a place you should consider with utmost importance.
-Once you have come up with a business idea and decided to start a business you will need to follow some procedures to register a company in India.
+Therefore, if you are looking to build a business in India, Coimbatore is a place you should consider.
+Once you come up with a business idea and decide to start a business you need to follow some procedures to register a company in India.

-Private Limited Company is considered one of the most popular legal structures amongst the small, medium, and large businesses in India due to its various advantages.
-It can be chosen by anyone looking to build a scalable business.
-A Private limited company registration requires a minimum of two members and a maximum of two hundred members.
+Amongst small, medium, and large businesses in India, a Pvt Ltd Company is considered one of the most popular legal structures.
+Anyone who is looking to build a scalable business can choose it.
+Its Registration requires a minimum of two members and a maximum of two hundred members.

 A Pvt Ltd Company is a type of small business entity that is held privately.
 In addition, the liability of members is limited to their shares and there can be a maximum of 200 members.
 Further, a Pvt Ltd Company cannot invite the general public for subscribing to its securities.
 Ministry of Corporate Affairs (MCA), Companies Act 2013, and Companies Incorporation Rules, 2014 govern the Pvt Ltd Company registration in India.